-- The smartest builders in the industry are working with Building America. - Applying the Building America process can: cut your production costs, reduce risks, improve your bottom line, help make you a market leader, and turn your customers into lead generators. - This document gets you and your company started. - ENERGY STAR[®] can help you market your new and improved product.
+- Some of the most successful builders in the industry are working with Building America. - Applying the Building America process can: cut your production costs, reduce risks, improve your bottom line, help make you a market leader, and turn your customers into lead generators. - This document gets you and your company started. - ENERGY STAR® can help you market your new and improved product.